 Think a perfectly flaky pie crust is impossible without butter?
 Think again.
-This pie crust is totally authentic and yet totally dairy free -- all thanks to the magic of coconut oil. —Gena Hamshaw
+This pie crust is totally authentic and yet totally dairy free—all thanks to the magic of coconut oil. —Gena Hamshaw

-- I like to use a food processor for my pie crusts, which would make some crust connoisseurs cringe, but is fast and easy.
-Start by placing the flour, salt, and sugar in the bowl of a food processor fitted with the S blade.
+- Place the flour, sugar, and salt in a food processor fitted with the S blade.
 Pulse to combine.
-Add your solid coconut oil and pulse until mixture is crumbly and will stick together when you squeeze it.
-Pulse in 1/3 cup water, or until the dough holds together well when you make a handful of it and is visibly starting to come together in the food processor.
-It’s fine to have a lot of crumbs still--that’ll make a good, flaky crust--but it should be easy to shape into a large ball, too.
+Add the oil and pulse until the mixture is crumbly and will stick together when you squeeze it.
+Pulse in ⅓ cup water, until the dough holds together when you make a handful of it and is visibly starting to come together in the food processor.
+It’s fine to have a lot of crumbs still—that’ll make a good, flaky crust—but it should be easy to shape into a large ball.
 If necessary, add a little more water until the texture is right.
-Alternately, you can cut the oil into very small pieces and work them into the flour with bare, dry hands.
-Add the water and knead the whole mixture together until it has the texture described a moment ago.
+Alternately, you can cut the oil into very small pieces and work into the flour with bare, dry hands.
+Add the water and knead until it has the texture described above.

-- Turn dough onto a clean, dry surface that has been dusted with flour.
-If you’re not ready to use the crust, shape it into a flat ball, wrap with saran, place in a freezer bag, and freeze.
-If you are ready to use it but not this very second, you can store it in the fridge till it’s time to bake.
+- Turn the dough onto a lightly floured surface.
+If you’re not ready to use the crust, shape into a flat ball, wrap with plastic, place in a freezer bag, and freeze.
+If you are ready to use it but not at this very second, store in the fridge until it’s time to bake.

-- When you are ready to use the crust, make sure it’s soft enough to roll, and use a rolling pin to roll the dough into a large circle--enough that you can imagine easily covering your pie pan--using extra flour to keep things from sticking as you go.
-Gingerly lift it onto your pie crust (little tears are fine, and you can fix them later).
+- When you are ready to use the crust, make sure it’s soft enough to roll.
+Using a rolling pin, roll the dough into a large circle—enough that you can imagine easily covering your pie pan—using extra flour to keep things from sticking as you go.
+Gingerly lift onto your pie pan (little tears are fine; you can fix them later).
 Squeeze the edges to make a pretty, puckered pattern.
-Refrigerate crust till you have the filling made and are ready to bake it.
+Refrigerate the crust until ready to bake.